Crispy Chicken With Garlic Sauce

 - The Sauce shopping list

-- 1/2 cup of chopped garlic (You can use the garlic in the jars!) shopping list
+- 1/2 cup of water shopping list

 - 1 TB sesame oil shopping list

-- 1 tsp. chile flakes shopping list
+- 1 tsp. chile flakes, black or white pepper optional shopping list

 How to make it